polterguy/polterguy.github.io/documentation/magic/index.md

 The project also contains a whole range of endpoints, or _"middle ware"_ parts, that the system itself relies upon to function.
-You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard, ensure you enable for system endpoints, and filter on _"magic/system"_.
+You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard, ensure you show your system endpoints, while filtering on _"magic/system"_.
+Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own frontends as you consume Magic.

 ### Authentication and authorisation endpoints

 These are the endpoints related to the authentication and authorisation parts of Magic.
 You can find their Hyperlambda files in the _"system/auth"_ folder.
+These endpoints are typically useful for you as you implement your own authentication logic in your own frontends.

 #### GET magic/system/auth/authenticate

-This endpoints allows you to authenticate towards your Magic backend with a username and password combination.
+This endpoint allows you to authenticate towards your Magic backend with a username and password combination.
 It's mostly a thin layer on top of your **[magic.auth.authenticate]** slot.
 It requires two query arguments being as follows.

 * __[username]__ - Username of user wanting to authenticate
 * __[password]__ - Password of user wanting to authenticate

 The endpoint can be invoked by anyone, and does not have any authorisation requirements.
+The endpoint will return a JWT token you can use for consecutive requests towards your backend, authorising you to invoke endpoints your user is authorised to invoking.
+Notice, Magic relies upon the JWT tokens being transmitted as _"Bearer"_ tokens in the _"Authorization"_ HTTP header, implying you'll have to ensure the resulting JWT token from invoking the above endpoint is attached to your HTTP requests as such in later requests.
+This endpoint can be invoked by anyone, including non-authenticated clients.

 #### GET magic/system/auth/auto-auth